Note: During the disruption of University operations due to COVID-19, all Open Classrooms are canceled.

 The TLC invites faculty to welcome other faculty into their classrooms for informal inspiration, idea-swapping, and mutual mentoring.
 Opening our classrooms provides a way for us to share teaching methods and techniques with each other, initiate new collaborations, discuss challenges and solutions, and learn about innovative pedagogies, inside and outside our home departments and disciplines.

-If you are willing to open your classroom to your faculty colleagues, please contact TLC director Scott Hicks at (910) 775-4032 or firstname.lastname@example.org, noting (1) the course(s) to which you welcome observers and (2) whether they are face to face or online.
-Classes open for visitors will be posted to the TLC website.
+If you are willing to open your classroom to your faculty colleagues, please complete this application.
+Upon receipt of your application, classes open for visitors will be posted to the TLC website.
 Would-be visitors to face to face classrooms will be expected to confirm their visit to your class at least two days in advance; visitors to online classrooms will be granted observer privileges.

 Shared Interest Groups